chuckstack/introduction/README.md

 - Simple architecture - not overly complicated given the tool's domain
 - Enterprise scalability - it needs to scale to support an organization of at lease 100 people if not 1000 across multiple continents
 - Enterprise testing and deployment - it needs to support team development where improvements can be development, tested and accepted in dedicated environments and easily migrated to production using CI/CD concepts or scripts

-## Why the Stack is Important
-- Principled (see guidelines)
-- Protection against vendor-lock-in

 ## Tools that I am Considering
 - [Lightdash](https://www.lightdash.com/) - cli, dbt and SQL first BI tool